xjtang/newfusion/UPDATES.md

 New Fusion
 --------------
-Version 1.3.2 - 2/4/2016
+Version 1.3.2 - 2/9/2016
 --------------
-- Export single class maps for all three major classe.
+- Export individual class maps for all three major classe.
 - Improve outlier removal process in change detection.
 - SwathSub will check the cloud folder for existing file.
 - Cloud process will recheck files in SUBCLD folder.